buley/personal/src/content/faq.md

 **What's the best way to work with you?**
 Be sharp, be efficient, and bring value to the table.
 If you can think critically and execute effectively, we'll get along just fine.

----

-*Understanding these principles will help you navigate our interactions effectively.
-I value clarity over comfort, results over intentions, and direct communication over social niceties.*